yazdanco/google-maps-android-charts/README.md

 ### Chart

 This library uses the the name to calculate the values of charts.
-In face, the number of  each slice of chart is sum of names.
+In face, the number of  each slice of chart is sum of marker's name.
 Also you must set the names of markers and the colors you would like to render.
 The length of names array must be the same as length of colors array.
  ```java